Forget What the Analysts Say and Check out Trade Data for Planet Labs PBC (PL)

-At the end of the latest market close, Planet Labs PBC (PL) was valued at $4.98.
-In that particular session, Stock kicked-off at the price of $5.16 while reaching the peak value of $5.39 and lowest value recorded on the day was $4.92.
-The stock current value is $5.01.Recently in News on June 14, 2022, Planet and Bayer Expand Strategic Relationship.
+At the end of the latest market close, Planet Labs PBC (PL) was valued at $4.87.
+In that particular session, Stock kicked-off at the price of $4.86 while reaching the peak value of $4.93 and lowest value recorded on the day was $4.71.
+The stock current value is $4.72.Recently in News on June 14, 2022, Planet and Bayer Expand Strategic Relationship.
 The mutual commitment seeks creative digital solutions to support sustainable agriculture.
 You can read further details here

 Planet Labs PBC had a pretty Dodgy run when it comes to the market performance.
 The 1-year high price for the company’s stock is recorded $7.21 on 01/20/22, with the lowest value was $3.70 for the same time period, recorded on 05/10/22.